bionicbone/Marlin/README.md

 ## Release Candidate -- Marlin 1.1.0-RCBugFix - 6 Dec 2016
 ## Configured for Malyan M150
 ABL Bilinear 3x3 Mesh configured for use with HoolyHoo sensor mount.

 HoolyHoo Mount - http://www.thingiverse.com/thing:1960419

-Printed the 20mm Cube OK, but other than that testing has been limited so far.
+I have printed the 20mm Cube OK, but other than that testing has been limited so far.

+Use with CAUTION!!

 __Not for production use – use with caution!__